6 Dec 2018

 For the first season of The Mills Community project, The Mills works with the local design brand “made in sample” and their sewing team consisted of Mom Generation I and II (retired garment workers and young mothers aspiring to learn sewing).
 With the donation of unwanted fabrics from ShowTex and technical fabric from The Hong Kong Research Institute of Textiles and Apparel (HKRITA), the team will create shopping bags using waterproof fabric, embroidered Fai Chun for the Chinese New Year and handkerchiefs.
 Participants may select the Fai Chun blessings and also embroider their names on the handkerchiefs.
 The Mom Generation I and II sewing team will take part in the production and embroidering processes.
 Through this project, we hope that the young mothers could put their creative talents to work and gain substantial work experience.

-The revitalization of The Mills has been supported by various organizations and friends.
+The revitalisation of The Mills has been supported by various organizations and friends.
 Knowing that they each tries to promote creative work or advocate meaningful social changes, The Mills launches the “The Mills Social Weaver Bird” project, aiming to build a bridge between different groups and form a larger support network.
 The team invited a local artist, Mr. Ng Ka Chun from MUDWORK, to transform a trolley that the mills factory used to transport cotton and yarn materials, and to create a new co- creation platform.
 The concept comes from a bird family named “weaver bird,” which use grass and branches to build sphere-shaped nests.
-The Mills hope that this program can interweave people with different backgrounds and build a multi-disciplinary platform, including fields like the textile industry.
+The Mills hopes that this programme can interweave people with different backgrounds and build a multi-disciplinary platform, including fields like the textile industry.

 CHAT announces vibrant series of Winter Pre-opening Programmes to celebrate The Mills’ grand opening in December 2018